 Pupils will be taught to:

 All National Curriculum subjects offer opportunities to promote children’s Spiritual, Moral, Social and Cultural Development (SMSC) in some way.
-In practice, this means delivering each element through the curriculum and between lessons rather than timetabled SMSC lessons.
+In practice, this means delivering each or combined elements of SMSC through the curriculum and between lessons rather than timetabled SMSC lessons.

 Other aspects of school life such as extra-curricular activities, assemblies and school trips also provide opportunities for SMSC.